julianhinz/R_glmhdfe/README.md

 * `accelerate` specifies whether to use an acceleration algorithm, still quite buggy
 * `accelerate_iterations` specifies the number of iterations before starting acceleration algorithm
 * `accelerate_aux_vector` specifies whether to include the *estimated* fixed effects vectors in IRLS, which, interestingly, increases convergence speed
 * `compute_vcov` asks whether to compute the variance-covariance matrix.
-It can also be computed ex-post when data from estimation provided
+It can also be computed ex-post when data from estimation is provided
 * `demean_variables` if you don't want to compute the variance-covariance matrix right away, do you still want to demean variables to be used in estimation of variance-covariance matrix?
 * `demean_iterations` specifies the number of iterations for the demeaning
 * `demean_tolerance` specifies the minimum change in the diagonal of the Hessian at which the demeaning iteration breaks